 Steve Austin graduated from Abilene Christian University with a BA in Biblical Studies a MA in Biblical and Related Studies, an M.Div, and a D.Min degrees.
 He was a missionary for 7 years; bilingual minister at the Impact church in Houston for 7 years, and founding director of TIBI full-time since 2005.
 He is the editor of Cantos del Camino.
 He has given classes and seminars and consulted with churches in Honduras, Venezuela, El Salvador, Ecuador, Mexico, Chile, Dominican Republic, Costa Rica, Cuba, Peru, and Argentina, as well as several U.S. cities.

 Ignacio Barcenas is originally from Mexico, and is a 1983 graduate of the Sunset School of Preaching.
-He received a BS. in biblical studies and also an MS in marriage and family studies from Southern Christian University, and is licensed to counsel.
+He received a BS in biblical studies and also an MS in marriage and family studies from Southern Christian University, and is licensed counselor.
 He has planted two Hispanic congregations in the Houston area since 1983.
 For several years he was field work supervisor for TIBI.
-He served as a full-time counselor, marriage and family therapist and trainer in Galveston, TX, and is now minister of the church of Christ in Fort Stockton, TX.
+He served as a full-time counselor, marriage and family therapist and trainer in Galveston, TX, and is now minister of the Iglesia de Cristo in South Houston, TX.

-Luis Betanco, of Nicaragua, since the year 2012 is the Associate Minister in the Church of Christ in University Heights.
-He holds a PhD from Miami-Mints International Seminary Ministry and is also a Baxter Institute graduate in Biblical and Cultural Studies.
+Luis Betanco, of Nicaragua, currently works as the Spanish-speaking minister of the Iglesia de Cristo Westbury in Houston, Texas.
+He holds a PhD from Miami-Mints International Seminary and is also a Baxter Institute graduate in Biblical and Cultural Studies.
 He was a Missionary in Bogota, Colombia from 2003 to 2009.
-He has lived in Honduras and currently lives in Bowling Green, Kentucky.
+Additionally, he has ministered in Honduras and in Bowling Green, Kentucky.